jh-mipc/radifox/README.md

 ## Quality Assurance
 The web-based quality assurance system is a system for viewing images and recording QA results.
-Currently, it is limited to the results from the RADIFOX conversion system, but will likely include results from the auto-provenance system in the future.
+It is a Flask-based webapp that can be run locally.
+There are two modes: `conversion` and `processing` that can be switched between using the links in the top navigation bar.

+The `conversion` mode is used to view and make corrections to the naming of images after conversion.
-There are three types of actions that can be taken with the QA webapp.
+There are three types of actions that can be taken in `conversion` mode.
 - Ignore Button: This will mark the image to be skipped by the conversion process on update.
 - Body Type Buttons: This will change the `bodypart` of the image to the selected value.
 It is currently available for `BRAIN`, `CSPINE`, `TSPINE`, `LSPINE`, and `ORBITS`.
 - Correct Name Button: This will open a form to correct any of the **core** aspects of the RADIFOX naming convention. `extras` are not yet supported.

+The `processing` mode is used to view outputs of various processing steps.
+For each processing step, images of the outputs are shown with the provenance record for that step.
+No actions are currently availabe in `processing` mode, but we hope to record QA results directly from the app.

 The QA webapp is launched with the `radifox-qa` command.
 It is a webapp that runs locally on port 5000 by default.